Types of Back Pain

 It is important to treat back pain correctly.
-Acute injuries may require rest — certainly a strain may heal appropriately with a little TLC.
+Acute injuries may require rest — certainly a strain may heal appropriately with a little tender love and care.
 However, other types of back injuries may require more aggressive techniques.
 Not treating back pain can reduce mobility and quality of life.

 Physical therapy is often one of the first treatments for chronic back pain.
 Why?
-Exercise can help to improve posture and core strength, improve flexibility and improve pain tolerance — all of which may improve pain overall.
+Exercise can help to improve posture, core strength, flexibility and pain tolerance — all of which may improve pain overall.

 Pharmacologic treatments may be prescribed, such as over-the-counter medications and prescription medications.
-Don’t expect a prescription for an opioid prescription unless the back pain is acute or other treatment options have failed.
+Don’t expect a prescription for opioids unless the back pain is acute or other treatment options have failed.